THE CRISIS IS AFFECTING EVERYONE

 THE SOLUTION IS THE RIGHT TYPE OF SUPPLY

-Between a small amount of government subsidized construction and market rate developers building high-end for-sale units is a wide gulf in which we have built very little.
-Demand has only increased gradually - since 1990 our region's population has been increasing well under 1% per year.
-The solution is within our reach: building several thousand units of lower-cost, high density, high quality units, mostly for rent, in downtowns and other central locations.
+Between a small amount of government-subsidized construction and market rate developers building high-end, for-sale units is a wide gulf in which we have built very little.
+Demand has only increased gradually, but by building so little low-income and middle class housing, California is now missing over 2 million housing units just to have the housing-per-capita of the nation as a whole.
+The solution is within our reach: building lower-cost, high density, high quality units, mostly for rent, in downtowns and other central locations.
 Building affordable housing near jobs for those who already live and work here is achievable and essential for our community’s future.

 “As workers get pushed further and further from job centers, excessively long commutes pull them away from time with their families, increase strains on mental health and happiness, and contribute to further greenhouse gas emissions.”